huangciyin/rxBus/README.md

 The RPC invoking is common in distribution service, and we could provide service with vert.x in old project which all the request is synchronism.

-It's very easy to useing rpc in rxBus.
+It's very easy to using rpc in rxBus.

 * mapping service's class.
 * make a wrapper for vert.x's client to invoke.